hdais/unbound-bloomfilter/README.md

       bloomfilter-interval: 86400

-# Protecting unbound from damage caused by random subdomain attack
+# To Protect unbound from damage caused by random subdomain attack

+Specify domain(s) to protect by:

     $ unbound-control local_zone victim.com bloomfilter

 victim.com is a domain which is under random subdomain attack.

+# Automatic detection of domains under attack

+Add this option to unbound.conf:

+    `bloomfilter-threshold`

+automatically applies bloomfilter to zones whose number of long-lived (> 1500 milliseconds) query in requestlist exceeds `bloomfilter-threshold`.

+## `unbound.conf` example
+     server:
+      bloomfilter-size: 1024m
+      bloomfilter-interval: 86400
+      bloomfilter-threshold: 100